-- (c) For wood-fired boilers installed, constructed or last modified prior to June 1, 1970: - (A) Visible emissions may equal or exceed 20 percent opacity but may not equal or exceed 40 percent opacity, as the average of all six-minute blocks during grate cleaning operations provided the grate cleaning is performed in accordance with a grate cleaning plan approved by LRAPA; or - (B) LRAPA may approve, at the owner's or operator's request, a boiler specific limit greater than 20 percent opacity but not to equal or exceed 40 percent opacity based on the opacity measured during a source test that demonstrates compliance with subsection 32-020(2) and: - (i) Opacity must be measured for at least 60 minutes during each compliance source test run using any method included in subsection (2); - (ii) The boiler-specific limit will be the average of at least 30 six-minute block averages obtained during the compliance source test; - (iii) The boiler specific limit will include a higher limit for one (1) sixminute period during any hour based on the maximum six-minute block average measured during the compliance source test; - (iv) Specific opacity limits will be included in the permit for each affected source as a minor permit modification (simple fee) for sources with an LRAPA Title V Operating Permit or a Basic Technical Modification for sources with an Air Contaminant Discharge Permit; and - (v) If an alternative limit is established in accordance with this paragraph, the exception provided in subparagraph (A) does not apply.
+- (3) For sources, other than wood-fired boilers, no person may emit or allow to be emitted any visible emissions that equal or exceed an average of 20 percent opacity for a period or periods aggregating more than three minutes in any one hour. - (4) For wood-fired boilers that existed prior to June 1, 1970, no person may emit or allow to be emitted any visible emissions that equal or exceed: - (a) An average of 40 percent opacity for a period or periods aggregating more than three minutes in any one hour through December 31, 2019. - (b) An average of 20 percent opacity for a period or periods aggregating more than three minutes in any one hour on or after January 1, 2020, with one or more of the following exceptions: - (A) Visible emissions may equal or exceed 20 percent opacity but may not equal or exceed 40 percent opacity, as the average of all three-minute aggregate periods during grate cleaning operations provided the grate cleaning is performed in accordance with a grate cleaning plan approved by LRAPA; or - (B) LRAPA may approve, at the owner's or operator's request, a boiler specific limit greater than 20 percent opacity for a period or periods aggregating more than three minutes in any one hour, but not to equal or exceed 40 percent opacity for a period or periods aggregating more than three minutes in any one hour, based on the opacity measured during a source test that demonstrates compliance with 32-020(2) as provided below: - (i) Opacity must be measured for at least 60 minutes during each compliance source test run using any method included in subsection (2); - (ii) The boiler specific limit will be the average of at least 30 three-minute aggregate periods obtained during the compliance source test; - (iii) The boiler specific limit will include a higher limit for one three-minute aggregate period during any hour based on the maximum three-minute aggregate periods measured during the compliance source test; and - (iv) Specific opacity limits will be included in the permit for each affected source as a minor permit modification (simple fee) for sources with an LRAPA Title V Operating Permit or a Basic Technical Modification for sources with an Air Contaminant Discharge Permit. - (5) For wood-fired boilers installed, constructed, or modified after June 1, 1970 but before April 16, 2015, no person may emit or allow to be emitted any visible emissions that equal or exceed an average of 20 percent opacity for a period or periods aggregating more than three minutes in any one hour. - (6) For all wood-fired boilers installed, constructed, or modified after April 16, 2015, no person may emit or allow to be emitted any visible emissions that equal or exceed an average of 20 percent opacity for a period or periods aggregating more than three minutes in any one hour.